 This process of reproduction continues from generation to generation, resulting in better and better solutions being generated.
 Depending on the problem, population sizes could be in the hundreds or thousands.

 The nice thing about solving a problem using a Genetic Algorithm is that, as long as we can predict the consequences of our choices, and express those consequences by means of a fitness calculation, we can optimise our choices.
 Over time, the breeding process selects the best features of a solution and discards the worst.
-The use of mutation means that occasionally brand new solutions pop into existence, which may result in improvements.
+The use of mutation means that occasionally brand-new solutions pop into existence, with improvements that wouldn't otherwise have happened.

 Unlike our simple example, financial planning involves finding optimal values, not just of two variables, but of many different variables simultaneously.
 In EvolveMyRetirement®, we use a Genetic Algorithm that treats each combination of values of financial choices as an individual, for which we can work out the fitness.
 Calculating the fitness of a financial model is much harder than in our simple example above; among other things it involves using Monte Carlo Simulation, since projecting the future involves uncertainty.
 Trying out every possible combination would be impossible, but using our advanced Genetic Algorithm we can rapidly weed out the bad combinations, and mix-and-match the better combinations to arrive at an optimised combination.